 Youth Community & Law Program (YCLP)

 The program not only provides individual intensive support to each young person, it ensures they are linked into various in-house co-located agencies, along with appropriate external services where required.

 o Reduced risk of reoffending

-The YCLP reduces the risk of reoffending in two ways.
+The YCLP reduces the risk of re-offending in two ways.
 First, the program helps young adults to address the root causes of their problems.
 Second, the program

 o Gives magistrates more latitude in sentencing

 Recent legislative changes have affected magistrates’ ability to sentence individuals found guilty in their courts.
 The YCLP allows individuals to demonstrate tangible outcomes, including engagement with support services, giving magistrates confidence when determining an appropriate sentence.